badlydrawnrob/anki/themes/styles/README.md

 1. Get the [Marked App](http://marked2app.com/help/Special_Features/For_Programmers.html), or find an [online markdown editor that utilises highlight.js](http://jbt.github.io/markdown-editor/)
 2. Write your code in Markdown using a [fenced code block](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) in your editor.
-  - The syntax should be detected automatically, but you can be specify a language if you prefer
+  - The syntax should be detected automatically, but you can specify a language if you prefer
 3. View the source code with *inspect element*, or output the html
 4. Copy and paste into your `Key point (code block)` or `Puzzle answer (code block)`
    - You'll need everything from `<pre>` to `</pre>`

 It's wise to keep a backup for easy editing, so I've added a `Markdown` field in both the [Simple](../simple/README.md) and [Complex](../complex/README.md) themes — here you can store raw markdown or a link to the original code (Github gist for example).

+### Changing the theme:

+1. Download your prefered theme from [highlight.js](https://highlightjs.org/download/)
+2. Replace the `less/highlight.less` file with your chosen theme
+  - Or, change the `less/variables.less` `@theme-dark-` colors
+3. Recompile the `css/main.css`
+4. Done!

 ##### Quick links